MootazMedhatEzzat/SCS241-Operating-Systems/README.md

 ### Description

-Given N numbers and one file, our system simulates a real-life scenario of how buffering is run where a user will decide N to get the prime numbers from 0 to N. Somehow, the producer schedules the primes in a queue, and the consumer will use this queue to write them in the file.
+Given `N` numbers and one file, our system simulates a real-life scenario of how buffering is run where a user will decide N to get the prime numbers from `0` to `N`.
+Somehow, the producer schedules the primes in a queue, and the consumer will use this queue to write them in the file.
 The application should use multiple threads to perform multiple actions simultaneously, reducing the time elapsed.

 Note: The Consumer thread will hold a lock when it starts and release it when the ready queue is empty and must notify all other threads.